norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 	Thread model: posix

 #### b.
 Installing Homebrew
-Because Mac OS X does not come with a built-in package manager like Ubuntu, you need to install your own.
-This allows you to install, uninstall, update and maintain software packages with ease.
+Because Mac OS X does not come with a built-in package manager like in Ubuntu, you need to install one on your own.
+A package manager is handy because it allows you to install, uninstall, update and maintain software packages with ease.
 There are several possibilities including [Macports](http://www.macports.org/) and [Homebrew](http://brew.sh/).
 While both are good options, we have a slight preference for homebrew which is easier to use.

 You do not need a package manager to install libpointmatcher, but it simplifies things.
 The following instructions will make use of homebrew and will thus assume that it is installed on your system.